-Over the next several weeks, Texas-based PSA counselor, MJ Denis is going to share on a form of emotional abuse that is familiar to many wives/partners of sex addicts.
+Over the next several weeks, I will be running this excellent series by Texas-based PSA counselor, MJ Denis.
 Many thanks to her for sharing her wisdom with the community!

 Surviving Gaslighting: Know Your Gaslighter

 by MJ Denis, LPC, LMFT Associate, CST, CCPS